 Mere minutes later I parked outside Bio Hotel Schweitzer.
 Quietly sitting in a residential area, radiating quality from outside.
 I didn’t look too hard, somewhat preoccupied with getting settled.

-Now I’ve kept on for too long, so that settling part, plus the day after, will have to be a part of the next blog post.
+Now I’ve kept on for too long, best to end here.
+That settling part, plus the day after, will have to be a part of the next blog post.